Fort Orange (New Netherland): Subsequent occupation

-In 1886, as part of the bicentennial of Albany's incorporating document, the Dongan Charter, the city erected a bronze tablet at the site of the northeastern bastion of Fort Orange.
-In the 1930s the tablet was moved during construction of the Dunn Memorial Bridge, and for almost 100 years it did not mark the site of Fort Orange.
-The Albany Institute of History and Art has a cannonball labeled as "Dug up at Fort Orange site July 22nd 1886", the date the bicentennial marker was placed.
-No known archeological excavations were done other than placing the sign.
-The tablet was moved again in 1971 after excavations discovered remnants of the fort during construction of Interstate 787 and the interchange with the South Mall Expressway.
-The marker was returned to the site of Fort Orange, but not to the former location of the northeastern bastion.
+In 1886, as part of the bicentennial of Albany's incorporating document, the Dongan Charter, the city erected a bronze metal engraved tablet at the site of the northeastern bastion of Fort Orange.
+In the 1930s the tablet was moved during construction of the first of two Dunn Memorial Bridges (named for Private Parker F. Dunn (1890–1918, a local veteran / soldier of the United States Army, killed on the Western Front in northern France, during the First World War (1914/1917–1918), and awarded the congressional Medal of Honor, the current second / replacement span built in 1969.
+It carries U.S. Route 9 and U.S. Route 20 highways across the upper Hudson River, between Albany on the west to Rensselaer, New York in the east.

+For almost 100 years, the original installation site of the plaque did not mark the true accurate site of the colonial era Dutch military post of Fort Orange.
+The Albany Institute of History and Art has a cannonball labeled as "Dug up at Fort Orange site July 22nd 1886", the date / year that the bicentennial marker was placed.
+No known accurate historical research or archeological excavations digging were done back then in the 1880s, other than simply placing the bronze historical marker.
+The tablet was moved again in 1971 after the 1970–71 archeologist historical excavations discovered remnants of the Dutch fort which were prompted during the construction project for nearby larger / modern Interstate 787 and the highway interchange with the South Mall Expressway.
+The marker was returned to the actual verified site of historic Fort Orange, but not to the former location of the northeastern bastion.

-As the Fort Orange Archeological Site, the area of the fort was declared a National Historic Landmark (and added to the National Register of Historic Places) on November 4, 1993.
+As the Fort Orange Archeological Site, the area of the fort was declared a National Historic Landmark (and added to the lists of the National Register of Historic Places) on November 4, 1993, (maintained by the National Park Service of the United States Department of the Interior).